NASADatanauts/PaleBlueDot/story/story.md

 ![debug](debug.png "Debugging with TrackJS")

-...and now, TrackJS Dasboard will show that there has been an error with some debug logs around it:
+...and now, TrackJS Dashboard will show that there has been an error with some debug logs around it:

 ![trackJS](trackJS.png "TrackJS error example")